The 20 Best Places to Live on the Gulf Coast

 5. Gulfport, Mississippi

-Apartment Therapy says that one of the best places to live on the Gulf Coast is Gulfport in Mississippi.
-Gulfport is Mississippi’s second-largest city, and it is home to 71,870 residents.
-Most of the action takes place along the city’s waterfront entertainment district, which has bars, restaurants, shops, and entertainment venues.
-The city also has a picturesque harbor, and a popular activity is sailing to the scenic Ship Island just off the coast.
+Apartment Therapy says one of the best places to live on the Gulf Coast in Mississippi is Gulfport.
+Gulfport, which is a deep-water and port city, is the state’s second-largest city, and it is home to 72,236 (2022) residents.
+Most of the action in Gulfport is along the city’s waterfront district, which is dotted with bars, restaurants, boutiques, and entertainment options.
+The city also has a picturesque harbor, and a popular activity is sailing to the scenic Ship Island, which is part of the Gulf Island National Seashore off the coasts, or taking The Betsy Ann Riverboat cruise along the Mississippi Sound.

 4. St. Petersburg, Florida

-St. Petersburg sits along Tampa Bay, and it offers a combination of coastal living and urban life.
-The city is lined with stunning beaches that offer ample opportunities for spending time by the water or enjoying water-based activities.
-It is a city with lots of small, historic neighborhoods that have a small-town feel, or there is the option to live at the center of all the city’s activity.
+St. Petersburg sits along north Tampa Bay, which creates the perfect location for the benefits of coastal living and urban life.
+This city in the Sunshine State is lined with stunning beaches that offer opportunities for spending time on the gulf or enjoying water-based activities.
+St. Petersburg is defined by many small, historic neighborhoods that have a small-town feel.
+However, the city’s center offers lively options day and night.
+St. Petersburg, FL offers a vibrant arts/culture scene, highlighted by the waterfront’s Dali Museum.

 3. Sarasota, Florida